 This page is for articles and other resources regarding globalization and trade agrements such as NAFTA, CAFTA and TPP.
+Some are downloads; some are links.
+I have tried to organize the materials by category, but sometimes the categories overlap.
+So look through everything.

 The TransPacific Partnership: Taking NAFTA Global